fbpx

 Anybody else getting a little tired of hearing how wonderful billionaire philanthropists are?

-Every time I read a press release from some business mogul about a big donation they made, it makes me even more grateful for the everyday donors out there — and not just because they don’t send out press releases when they make their gifts.
+Every time I read a press release from some business mogul about a big donation they made, it makes me even more grateful for the everyday donors, the true philanthropists out there.
+The ones that don’t send out press releases when they make their donations.

 “Philanthropy is fun and fulfilling.”